 When God makes demands of humans that are difficult for them to explain, and when His words strike directly into the human heart and people offer up their sincere hearts for Him to enjoy, God then gives them the chance to ponder, make a resolution, and seek out a path for practice.
 In this way, all those who are His people will once again, with fists clenched in determination, offer their whole being up to God.
 Some, perhaps, might draw up a plan and establish a daily schedule, as they prepare to mobilize themselves to work hard, dedicating their bit of strength toward God’s management plan in order to bring it glory and hasten it toward its conclusion.
 Just when people are harboring this mentality, holding these things closely in their minds as they go about their chores, as they talk and as they work, God again begins to speak: “The voice of My Spirit is an expression of the whole of My disposition.
 Do you understand?”
 The more determined human beings are, the more desperately they will yearn to grasp God’s will and the more earnestly they will yearn for God to make demands of them.
 For this reason, God will give people what they want, taking advantage of this opportunity to impart His words, long held in readiness, to the innermost recesses of their being.
 Although these words may seem a bit harsh or gruff, to humanity they sound sweet beyond compare.
 Suddenly, their hearts blossom with joy, as if they were in heaven or had been transported to another realm—a veritable paradise of the imagination—where the affairs of the outside world no longer impinge upon humanity.
 In order to circumvent the eventuality that people will, as they were in the habit of doing in the past, speak from the outside and act from the outside, and so fail to lay down proper roots, once what people desire in their hearts has been achieved and, moreover, once they prepare to go to work with passionate enthusiasm, God still adapts His way of speaking to their mentality and, summarily and without holding back, refutes all the ardor and religious ceremony they hold within their hearts.
 As God has said, “Have you genuinely seen the importance that lies herein?”
 Whether before or after humans set their resolve upon something, they do not place great importance upon knowing God in His actions or in His words, but rather keep on pondering the question, “What can I do for God?
 That is the key issue!”
 This is why God says, “And you have the nerve to call yourselves My people to My face—you have no shame, much less any sense!”
 As soon as God has spoken these words, people immediately come to their realization and, as though sustaining an electric shock, they hasten to withdraw their hands to the safety of their bosoms, deeply fearful of provoking God’s wrath a second time.
-In addition to this, God has also said, “Sooner or later, people like you will be expelled from My house!
+In addition to this, God has also said, “Sooner or later, people like you will be cast out from My house!
 Do not come the old soldier with Me, assuming that you have stood testimony for Me!”
 Hearing words like these, people are even more afraid, as if they had sighted a lion.
 They know full well in their hearts.
 They do not wish to be eaten by the lion, while on the other hand, they have no idea how to escape.
 In this very moment, the plan inside the human heart vanishes without a trace, utterly and completely.
 Through God’s words, I feel as if I can see every single aspect of humanity’s shamefulness: drooping head and hangdog demeanor, like a candidate who has failed the college entrance exam, with such lofty ideals, happy family, bright future, and so on and so forth, along with the Four Modernizations by the Year 2000, all transformed into mere empty talk, creating an imaginary scenario in a science fiction film.
 This is to exchange passive for active elements, causing people, in the midst of their passivity, to stand up in the position God has assigned them.
 Exceptionally important is the fact that human beings are deeply afraid of losing this appellation; as such, they cling for dear life to their own badges of office, deeply afraid that someone might try to wrest them away.
 When humanity is in this frame of mind, God does not worry that people will become passive, so He accordingly changes His words of judgment to words of interrogation.
 Not only does He give people a chance to catch their breath, but He also gives them a chance to take the aspirations they have had before now and sort them out for future reference: Anything unsuitable can be modified.
 This is because God has not yet begun His work—this is a piece of good fortune in the midst of great misfortune—and, moreover, does not condemn them.
 So, let me continue to give Him all my devotion!

 Next, you must not, on account of your fear, set aside God’s words.
 Take a look to see whether God has any new demands.
 Sure enough, you will discover one like this: “From this time forth, in all things, you must enter into the reality of practice; merely flapping your gums, as you have done in the past, will no longer get you by.”
 Herein still manifests God’s wisdom.
 God has always safeguarded His own witnesses, and when the reality of the words of the past has reached its conclusion, no one whomsoever can fathom the knowledge of “the reality of practice.”
 This is sufficient to prove the truth of what God said: “I undertake to do the work Myself.”
 It has to do with the true meaning of the work in divinity, and also with the reason that humankind, after having reached a new point of beginning, is nevertheless still incapable of fathoming the true meaning of God’s words.
 This is because, in the past, the great majority of people stuck to the reality in God’s words, whereas today they have no clue about the reality of practice, understanding only the superficial aspects of these words but not their essence.
 Even more importantly, it is because today, in the building of the kingdom, no one is permitted to interfere, but only to obey God’s bidding like automatons.
 Remember this well!
 Every time God brings up the past, He begins to speak about the actual situation of today; this is a form of speaking that creates a striking contrast between what comes before and what comes after, and for this reason is able to achieve even better fruits, enabling people to juxtapose the present with the past, and in this way avoid confusing the two.
 This is one facet of God’s wisdom, and its purpose is to attain the fruits of the work.
 After this, God once again reveals humanity’s ugliness, in order that humanity shall never forget to eat and drink of His words every day and, even more importantly, so that they shall know themselves and take this as the lesson from which they must learn every day.